nawzaysfinah/nawzaysfinah/README.md

 👋 Hi, I'm syaz <br/>
-🔭 Currently working on Gimme Quotes, a telegram bot that takes in and sends you quotes on request <br/>
 🌱 I’m currently working on The Odin Project, working on the Full Stack Javascript path. <br/>

+🔭 Personal Projects: <br/>
+✍️ Gimme Quotes, a telegram bot that takes in and sends you quotes on request <br/>

 <!--